MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-25-Satellite-Communications/subpart-B-Applications-Licenses/subjectgroup-ECFRe2bd70fc6b2eea0-General-Application-Filing-Requirements/section-25.118.md

 (iv) An increase in antenna height;

-(v) Antenna repointing beyond any coordinated range or
+(v) Antenna repointing beyond any coordinated range; or

-(vi) A change from the originally authorized coordinates of more than 1 second in latitude or longitude for stations operating in frequency bands shared with terrestrial systems or more than 10 seconds of latitude or longitude for stations operating in frequency bands not shared with terrestrial systems.
+(vi) A change from the originally authorized coordinates of more than 1 second of latitude or longitude for stations operating in frequency bands shared with terrestrial systems or more than 10 seconds of latitude or longitude for stations operating in frequency bands not shared with terrestrial systems.

-(b) *Earth station modifications, notification not required.* Notwithstanding paragraph (a) of this section, equipment in an authorized earth station may be replaced without prior authorization and without notifying the Commission if the new equipment is electrically identical to the existing equipment.

 (c)-(d) [Reserved]